thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/reporting.md

 The Tenant Administrator or Customer User can generate a report from the currently opened dashboard.

-- Click the **Export Dashboard** button located at the right side of the dashboard toolbar
+- Click the **Export Dashboard** button located on the right side of the dashboard toolbar

 ![image](/images/user-guide/ui/reporting-export-dashboard-button.png)